Montgomery County Family Court

 Family Court in Montgomery County

-The Family division, or Domestic Relations, as it is known, is in charge of all Family Law matters in Montgomery County.
-The Domestic Relations division is designed to handle cases of divorce, support for children and spouses, temporary and permanent alimony, division of marital property, child custody and even services to protect victims of domestic abuse.
+The Family Division, or Domestic Relations, as it is known, is in charge of all Family Law matters in Montgomery County.
+The Domestic Relations division is designed to handle cases of divorce, support for children and spouses, temporary and permanent alimony, division of marital property, child custody, and even services to protect victims of domestic abuse.
 The court website offers online payment for child support obligations.

 The Family Court Process